birkin/primo_functional_tests/scratch_file.md

 next...

+- while I have the existing error, improve error-handling so the process is closed.

+- handle dict correctly.

 - replace working Lock() with Semaphore( 0 ) and test.

-- begin logic for tests, given logged-in status and available item-data.

 ---
 ---